noops-challenge/pathbot/README.md

 - **Create an audio adventure**: Try using the [Speech Synthesis API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis) to make an immersive audio experience.

-More about Pathbot here: https://noopschallenge.com/challenges/pathbot
+More about Pathbot at [noopschallenge.com](https://noopschallenge.com/challenges/pathbot).